How to Survive Long Flights in Economy

 Rear view of airplane cabin with male passenger reading e-book on electronic reader during flight.

-Bring lots of entertainment options will help you survive long-haul flights in economy.
+Bring lots of entertainment options that will help you survive long-haul flights in economy.

 Books